Continuous isomorphisms between groups definable in o-minimal expansions of the real field: Abstract

 \section{Abstract}

-In this paper, we study the relation between the category of real Lie groups and that of groups definable in o-minimal expansions of the real field (which we will refer to as ``definable groups'').
-It is known (\cite{Pi88}) that any group definable in an o-minimal expansion of the real field is a Lie group, and in \cite{COP} a complete characterization of when a Lie group has a ``definable group'' which is \emph{Lie isomorphic} to it was given.
-In this paper we continue the analysis by explaining when a Lie homomorphism between definable groups is a definable isomorphism.
+In this paper we study the relation between the category of real Lie groups and that of groups definable in o-minimal expansions of the real field, which we will refer to as ``definable groups''.
+With this terminology, it is known (\cite{Pi88}) that any definable group is a Lie group, and in \cite{COP} a complete characterization of when a Lie group is \emph{Lie isomorphic} to a definable group'' was given.
+We continue the analysis by explaining when a Lie isomorphism between definable groups is definable.